riyadhalnur/node-base64-image/README.md

 node-base64-image
 =================

-Download images from remote URLs and encode/decode them to base64
+Download images from remote URLs or use local images and encode/decode them to base64

 To install
 `npm install node-base64-image --save`